akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold thought of the months since Aldwina's death—the red and golden leaves falling, the *boon-days* Beatrice had seen to, the harvest labour she had overseen, the *brewing-house* and the *buttery*, the sick she had tended the way her mother had taught her.
 All of it done without complaint, without being asked.

-“You have done well, Beatrice”
+‘You have done well, Beatrice’

 They walked on and Harold almost smiled.